Key takeaways

 What this means for your maintenance investment decision

-If one unplanned breakdown costs Rs 30,000 and happens six times a year on your worst machine, that is Rs 1.8 lakh per year in pure reactive cost.
-A comprehensive preventive maintenance schedule for that machine, including parts, technician time, and the occasional planned shutdown, might cost Rs 40,000 to 60,000 per year.
+If one unplanned breakdown costs about $3,230 and happens six times a year on your worst machine, that is roughly $19,000 per year in pure reactive cost.
+A comprehensive preventive maintenance schedule for that machine, including parts, technician time, and the occasional planned shutdown, might cost $4,000 to $6,000 per year.

 The ROI on preventive maintenance, when the downtime cost is properly calculated, is almost always strongly positive.
 The reason most factories do not invest in it is not that the economics do not work.
 It is that the downtime cost was never quantified, so the comparison was never made.